wt-personal/Simple-ESP32-HTTP-temperature-sensor/readme.md

 - #include <WiFi.h>
 - #include <DS18B20.h>

-You cam rename your SSID credentials accordingly in the arduino sketch: ESP32-http-temp.ino
+You can rename your SSID credentials accordingly in the arduino sketch: ESP32-http-temp.ino

 The esp32 connects to wifi and shares it's local ip address through serial port.